 As with most languages, Hebrew has varying pronunciations.
 Some pronounce the "Rosh" as "rawsh."
 A less-formal (and perhaps more Yiddish-like) pronunciation of "Rosh Hashanah" is Rusha (like Limbaugh) shunnah (like shunner).

 Hebrew and Arabic are similar Semitic languages.
 The Hebrew "shalom" (which is used for "hello," "goodbye" and "peace") is "salaam" in Arabic.
-The Islamic New Year's Day is "Ras as-Sanah" and was last celebrated on the evening of November 14, 2012 and the day of November 15.
+The Islamic New Year's Day is "Ras as-Sanah" and will be celebrated on October 14th.
+That's when the year 1437 begins.

 The picture up above shows a "shofar."
-It's a ram's horn used to make toots and squeaks to celebrate the new year.
+It's a ram's horn used to make toots and squeaks to celebrate the Jewish new year.
 It's kind of a Jewish vuvuzela.
-You can hear a shofar here.
-Shofar humor is here and here.
+Some shofar humor is here and here.